 An average nurse anesthetist salary in Connecticut

-Connecticut CRNA salaries tend to be slightly below the national average and fluctuate around the $130k-150k range.
+Connecticut CRNA salaries are slightly higher than the national average around $180k.

 - Rural average: $174,214

 - Metropolitan average: $164,148